karlp/l2-st-ble/README.md

-hci_cmd_resp_wait and hci_cmd_resp_release should probably be implemented using rtos functions? the default weak impls are busy polling?
+hci_cmd_resp_wait and hci_cmd_resp_release should probably be implemented using rtos functions? the default weak impls are busy polling? same for shci_cmd_resp_wait and shci_cmd_resp_release.  /yes, youi've already got the semaphores created for them, rip of ST here!

 Split up the code a lot more into "app" and "glue"

+99% sure that we don't need separate processes for shci and hci, just use flags and proper rtos features.